shadisfr/NHL-Application/README.md

 - Use of scientific Python libraries
 - Clear code organization and documentation

-## Notes for Reviewers

-The projects included in this repository were selected to provide representative examples of my programming and analytical background.
-Some projects were originally developed as academic or independent learning projects and have been organized here to make the review process easier.

 For each folder, I have included or will include a short description explaining the goal of the project, the main methods used, and the files recommended for review.